AstralOfficially/brainbin/README.md

 # brainbin
-brain bin, we i dump my thoughts
+brain bin, where i can dump my thoughts